umd-lib/drupal-common/web/modules/patched/facets/README.md

 Q: Why are facets results links from another language showing in the facet results?
-A: Facets use the same limitations as the query object passed, so when using views, add a filter to the view to limit to one language.
+A: Facets use the same limitations as the query object passed, so when using views, add a filter to the view to limit it to one language.
 Otherwise, this is solved by adding a `hook_search_api_query_alter()` that limits the results to the current language.